cyberbotics/webots-doc/reference/imagetexture.md

 field is analogous to the `repeatS` field.

 The `filtering` field defines the level of quality obtained from filtering techniques applied to the texture.
-This parameter ranges from 0 to 5, 0 corresponding to no filtering, only performing simple nearest-neighbor pixel interpolation.
+This parameter ranges from 0 to an integer increment relative to the maximum supported anisotropy level (usually 5), 0 corresponding to no filtering, only performing simple nearest-neighbor pixel interpolation.
 At 1, simple mipmapping is applied.
 From 2 onwards additional anisotropic filtering is applied with an increasing sampling factor.
 Using filtering